jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-can conjure up utilizing built\-in PowerShell (any version) and Windows Remote Management (WinRM), and enables you to map your threat hunting and incident response modules to the MITRE ATT\&CK Framework.In December 2021, RIFT continued their exposition on threat actor TA505 in the blog post, Tracking a
+can conjure up utilizing built\-in PowerShell (any version) and Windows Remote Management (WinRM), and enables you to map your threat hunting and incident response modules to the MITRE ATT\&CK Framework.
+In December 2021, RIFT continued their exposition on threat actor TA505 in the blog post, Tracking a
 P2P network related to TA505, written by Nikolaos Pantazopoulos and Michael Sandee.
 As outlined in